LEAFOSstorage/LEAF-OS/README.md

 # Leaf OS by Boris de Bruin

-Leaf OS is a lightweight, custom Linux-based operating system designed for speed, simplicity, and local control.
+Leaf OS is a lightweight operating system designed for speed, simplicity, and local control.

 ## 🚀 Features